-As coordinator of North Carolina's fiscal response to the pandemic, NCPRO provides a robust infrastructure of support, guidance, and monitoring to track overarching jurisdictional goals for SFRF funds, measure project results, and ensure that administering agencies are managing SFRF funding efficiently and effectively.
+As coordinator of North Carolina's fiscal response to the pandemic, NCPRO provides a comprehensive infrastructure of support, guidance, and monitoring to track overarching jurisdictional goals for SFRF funds, measure project results, and ensure that administering agencies manage funds efficiently and effectively.
 NCPRO's SFRF performance management strategy includes, but is not limited to, the following elements:

 Phase 1.
-Development of Project and Performance Plans: The first stage of developing a performance management strategy is the completion of a Project & Performance Plan for each of North Carolina's 190+ unique SFRF projects.
+Development of Project and Performance Plans

+The first stage of developing a performance management strategy is the completion of a Project and Performance Plan for each of North Carolina's 200+ unique SFRF projects.
 To achieve this goal, NCPRO crafted a Project and Performance Plan template to reflect UST reporting guidance and North Carolina's legislative objectives.
 In close collaboration with NCPRO, agencies used this template to establish unique Project and Performance Plans for each project.
 These preliminary plans were designed to capture the following types of project information:

-- O Project description
+- Project description

-- 0 Project partners
+- Project partners

-- o Estimated Timeline
+- Estimated Timeline

-- o Estimated budget
+- Estimated budget

-- 0 Participants
+- Participants

-- O Anticipated output/outcomes
+- Anticipated output/outcomes

-- O Performance measures
+- Performance measures

-- 0 Administering Agency resource needs
+- Administering Agency resource needs

-- 0 Additional sources of funding
+- Additional sources of funding

-- O Project efforts related to equity, labor practices, evidence building, & community outreach
+- Project efforts related to equity, labor practices, evidence-building, and community outreach